SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

 You can add iterations to the flow either by:

-- Adding Iterations on Stages: setting the [Link Type](/articles/19_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking an Actor to another Actor opens a loop.
-The loop runs on the next Stages in the flow and is closed by the first Stage which is marked as **Iterate Close**.
+- Adding iterations on Stages: setting the [Link Type](/articles/19_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking an Actor to another Actor opens a loop.
+The loop runs on the next Stages in the flow and is closed by the first Stage marked as **Iterate Close**.

   Read [Broadway Flow Window](/articles/19_Broadway/18_broadway_flow_window.md) to learn more about the Stage context menu.

 - Adding a [ForLoop Actor](/articles/19_Broadway/21_iterations.md#forloop-actor) to the flow.

-- Iterating a data by the code in a [JavaScript Actor](/articles/19_Broadway/actors/01_javascript_actor.md).
+- Iterating data by the code in a [JavaScript Actor](/articles/19_Broadway/actors/01_javascript_actor.md).

 ### Adding Conditions